 Breezy Point – 4-5 hours Difficulty – 2 Distance 9km’s Walk from the hotel onto the beach and head north.
 Pass Shark Island, Shelly bay, Mbanyana estuary, along beaches, bays and rocky shorelines to the northern border of the Reserve.
 Observe the quaint cottages at Breezy.
 With a little luck you will see dolphins surfing the waves and whales frolicking in the sea.

 Mendu Point – 4/5 hours Difficulty – 2 Distance 8km’s.
 Drive or walk to the Mbashe River, canoe across into the Dwesa Reserve and walk along the beach to Mendu point.
 See the whale bones and remains of the shipwreck at the point.
 Enjoy the many rock pools and the marine life.
-Take a lunch lunch pack to enable you to enjoy the environment at your leisure.
-The wind blasted rocks are worth seing.
+Take a lunch pack to enable you to enjoy the environment at your leisure.
+The wind blasted rocks are worth seeing.
 Alan Fogherty a tour guide/operator and regular visitor to the Wild Coast came across then while hiking and did some investigating.